Getty Images

 1. Identify needs and priorities

-Organizations can break down product evaluation into three major categories, each with multiple elements: technology and features, vision and roadmap, and deployment and purchasing models.
+Organizations can break down product evaluations into three major categories, each with multiple elements: technology and features, vision and roadmap, and deployment and purchasing models.
 Some criteria may conflict, so organizations should weigh it all to account for requirements and constraints.

 Evaluations must start with identifying needs, including the following:

-• sales teams' processes, pipelines and needs;
+• Input from sales teams.
+This can include their processes, pipelines and needs.

 2. Determine necessary technology and features